Window glazing or treatments

 Installing good quality double glazed windows can reduce your heating and cooling costs.
 It can also reduce noise and condensation.

-If you’re building a new house in the ACT, installing double glazed windows is cost-effective as the additional cost is relatively small.
+If you’re building a new house in the ACT, installing double glazed windows is cost-effective, as the additional cost is relatively small.

 Double glazing has many benefits, including: